britram/draft-trammell-quic-spin/draft-trammell-quic-spin.md

 intraflow behavior, and more for generating sufficient samples for a given aggregate to make a high-quality measurement.

+## Bufferbloat Mitigation in Cellular Networks

+Cellular networks consist of multiple Radio Access Networks (RAN) where mobile devices are attached to base stations.
+It is common that base stations from different vendors and different generations are deployed in the same cellular network.

+Due to the dynamic nature of RANs, base stations have typically been provisioned with large buffers to maximize throughput despite rapid changes in capacity.
+As a side effect, buffer bloat has become a common issue in such networks {{WWMM-BLOAT}}.

+An effective way of mitigating buffer bloat without sacrificing too much throughput is to deploy Active Queue Management (AQM) in bottleneck routers and base stations.
+However, due to the variation in deployed base-stations it is not always possible to enable AQM at the bottlenecks, without massive infrastructure investments.

+An alternative approach is to deploy AQM as a network function in a more centralized location than the traditional bottleneck nodes.
+Such an AQM monitors the RTT progression of flows and drops or marks packets when the measured latency is indicative of congestion.
+Such a function also has the possibility to detect misbehaving flows and reduce the negative impact they have on the network.

 # Privacy and Security Considerations

 The privacy considerations for the latency spin bit are essentially the same